 Pacific ocean surface temperature increases accentuate the seasonal shift in the inter-tropical convergence zone amplifying the trade winds across the 10th parallel…

 …in other words…

-The Rainy Season is Ending in Costa Rica!
+The 2018 Rainy Season Might End Early in Costa Rica!

 2017 was already shaping up to be one of the wettest years when in October Tropical Storm Nate destroyed roads and homes and killed and injured people across the Pacific half of the country with record rainfalls.
 It hasn’t dried out since.

 The Caribbean is normally much drier during the Pacific and Mountain zones rainiest months (September into December) and was mostly spared.
 However, now that the winds have shifted the Caribbean has been getting heavy rains and some flooding in mid to late December 2017.

 The 2016 rainy season was equally devastating.
 It started out with heavy rains and severe flooding in the central and southern Pacific and ended with historic hurricane Otto making landfall on the Costa Rica Nicaragua border and crossing from the Caribbean to the Pacific wrecking havoc in the lowlands.

 Otto was one of the latest forming hurricanes ever, the first ever hurricane to hit Costa Rica directly, and the first to ever to retain its Atlantic name as a Pacific storm after crossing the continent as a coherent system.

 By mid December all that had passed and the Papagayo winds picked up blowing in the drier air.